hrlclem/hrlclem/README.md

 <br />

 - 🔭 Every day is a learning day
-- 🌱 I’m currently learning Javascript, Python and Java
+- 🌱 I’m currently learning Javascript, MERN stack and PHP
 - 📕 Self-taught through Harvard CS50, The Odin Project Bootcamp and CS50Web
-- 💻 Currently Freelance Digital consultant (Marketing Strategy, E-Commerce & Data Analysis)
+- 💻 Currently Freelance Digital consultant (Digital Marketing Strategy and E-commerce website development)
 - 🥑 Also volunteering at Mamory web app as Front-End Developer
 - 🌏 Looking to contribute in your React projects
 - 📫 How to reach me: business@clementhurel.fr